System Design Space

 Transmission reliability

-HTTP/HTTPS, DNS, email, RPC and network application patterns.
+HTTP/HTTPS, DNS, email, RPC, and recurring network application patterns.

 Wireless networks

-Wi‑Fi, LTE/5G, environmental impact on stability and latency.
+Wi-Fi, LTE/5G, and the way transmission media affects stability and latency.

 Network stack and request path